willhansen/kotlin/spec-docs/multi-declarations-in-parameters.md

 - type parameters are not allowed
 - `where` clause is not allowed
 - parameter types can be omitted (even for decomposed parameters)
-- parameter default values are not allowed
+- parameter default konstues are not allowed
 - varargs are allowed, but useless (warning issued)

 NOTE: local returns are allowed in function expressions without qualification.